carolesj/virtual-binder/README.md

-:iphone: + :notebook: = :mortar_board:

 # Virtual Binder

 Virtual Binder is an easy way to organize your studying materials, making it easy to study more efficiently.
+Combine our way to organize to your dedication to achieve your degree.

+:iphone: + :notebook: = :mortar_board:

 ## What can I do?

-With Virtual Binder you can add the files downloaded to your cellphone to the app, defining subjects, teachers, type of file (notes, old tests, etc) and some other tags to organize them.
+With Virtual Binder you can add the files downloaded to your smartphone to the app, defining subjects, teachers, type of file (notes, old tests, etc) and some other tags to organize them.